CrestfallenLARP/cfldangerden/content/en/outskirts/modules/e6_shadow_brand_outpost/alfonse_note_1_gnoll_cave_system.md

 ---

-> We have hired 15 local workers to dig tunnels from the Gnoll cave system to the local farmers.
+> We have hired 3 local workers to dig tunnels from the Gnoll cave system to the local farmers.
 It is astounding what these desperate folks are willing to do for a few leaves.
 We may need to clean up the lose ends after this is all complete.
-The names of these folks are
+The names of these folks are, Thomas Newton Brown, Richard Garrett, and Harold Bullion
->
-> Tom
->
-> Dick
->
-> Harry
 >
 > The timing has been going well we will be able to trigger the detonation to coincide with the other operations with little concern.